simphotonics/generic_reader/README.md

 ## Examples

-For further information on how to a reader [DartObject]s and retrieve constants of arbitrary type see [example].
+For further information on how to use [GenericReader] to retrieve constants of arbitrary type see [example].

 ## Features and bugs